-It uses a public distributed ledger with privacy-enhancing technologies that obfuscate transactions to achieve anonymity and fungibility.
+(; Abbreviation: XMR) is a cryptocurrency which uses a blockchain with privacy-enhancing technologies to obfuscate transactions to achieve anonymity and fungibility.

-These features are baked into the protocol, though users can optionally share view keys for third party auditing.
+protocol includes various methods to obfuscate transaction details, though users can optionally share view keys for third-party auditing.

 Transactions are validated through a miner network running RandomX, a proof-of-work algorithm. [+]